Local filesystem

 SFTPGo allow to restrict users to a specified directory on local filesystem, their "Home Dir".

-Within the home directory, clients holding the create_symlinks permission can create symbolic links when enabled by symlink_mode (disabled by default), and links are followed to their target.
+Within the home directory, clients holding the create_symlinks permission can create symbolic links when enabled by symlink_mode (disabled by default), and links are followed as long as their target resolves inside the home directory.
+Links are stored relative to the directory containing them; a link with an absolute target, created directly on the filesystem or through an older SFTPGo version, is not followed and cannot be read back, even when the target is inside the home directory.
 Because operations dereference a link to its target, a link can cross directories governed by different per-directory permissions.
 See Symbolic links and permissions for how this interacts with per-directory permissions and the symlink_mode setting that controls link creation.